-Consider this: Nowadays, a lot of individuals are obsessed with living a healthy lifestyle.
+Consider this: nowadays, a lot of individuals are obsessed with living a healthy lifestyle.
 They consume healthy foods, exercise at the gym, and all that jazz.
 They often overlook the fact that our brains require exercise as well.
 Especially if you’ve begun to experience more frequent memory lapses.
 So, if people keep telling you that you have the memory of a goldfish, don’t be alarmed!
-Simply try these basic cognitive exercises to help you out.
+Simply try these nine exercises to improve your memory by 90%.

 1. Read books aloud

 In 2017, the University of Waterloo invited 95 people to read silently, listen to someone else read, listen to a recording of themselves reading, and read out loud in real-time.
 Later, participants were instructed to repeat words.

 Following that, participants were required to repeat words they had read.
 It came out that the group that read aloud to themselves had the best word recall.
 When you talk and hear yourself speak at the same time, the brain is assisted in storing knowledge.

 You may try switching to audiobooks.
 Listening to them engages the imagination and brain regions differently than quiet reading.